Ronaldmtt/Banco_Imagem_OAZ/replit.md

 ## Notes
 - The application uses Flask's built-in development server
 - For production, consider using a production WSGI server like Gunicorn
-- Database is SQLite (suitable for development; consider PostgreSQL for production)
+- Database is PostgreSQL (Neon-backed via Replit)
 - All file paths are relative to the project root